 Welcome!
 I’m Eugene.
 I’m trying to do my part to create a world that is more alive.
-I’ve spent the past decade focusing on the role that collaboration and community play toward that end.
+I’ve spent the past decade focusing on the role that high-performance collaboration and community play toward that end.

 My current focus is on finding ways to improve collaborative literacy at scale, working primarily with groups and individuals working toward positive social change.
 This site is my playground for sharing what I’ve been working on and what I’ve been learning.

 The skills required to be and work with others effectively can be considered literacies.
 Our ability to be self-aware, to communicate effectively, to navigate power, to ask generative questions, to design and facilitate effective group processes — all of these are learned skills that require practice to master and maintain.

 Just as you cannot learn to speak a language or play the guitar in a day — no matter how good your tools or your teachers — you cannot magically become effective at collaboration in a day.
 It takes time and constant effort.